King007t/dc_lgsm_interface/README.md

 Step 3: Press Ctrl + x,y (to save), Enter (to save with the same name)

-Step 4: Enable the new Discord_LinuxGSM_interface service (optional but will make the bot start on boot)
+Step 4: Enable the new dc_lgsm_interface service (optional but will make the bot start on boot)
 ```
-sudo systemctl enable Discord_LinuxGSM_interface.service
+sudo systemctl enable dc_lgsm_interface.service
 ```

 Step 5: Reload the Systemd Daemon (Do this every time you modify a server file)